Washington, D.C.: Demographics

-Washington has had a significant African American population since the city's foundation.
+Washington, D.C. has had a relatively large African American population since the city's foundation.
 African American residents composed about 30% of the district's total population between 1800 and 1940.
-The black population reached a peak of 70% by 1970, but has since steadily declined due to many African Americans moving to the surrounding suburbs.
+The black population reached a peak of 70% by 1970 and has since declined as African Americans moved to the surrounding suburbs.
 Partly as a result of gentrification, there was a 31.4% increase in the non-Hispanic white population and an 11.5% decrease in the black population between 2000 and 2010.
-According to a study by the National Community Reinvestment Coalition, D.C. has experienced more "intense" gentrification than any other American city, with 40% of neighborhoods gentrified.
+According to a study by the National Community Reinvestment Coalition, the city has experienced more gentrification than any other U.S. city, with 40% of neighborhoods gentrified.

-Approximately 17% of Washington, D.C. residents were age 18 or younger as of 2010, lower than the U.S. average of 24%.
+As of 2010, about 17% of Washington, D.C. residents were age 18 or younger, which is lower than the U.S. average of 24%.
 However, at 34 years old, the district had the lowest median age compared to the 50 states as of 2010.
 As of 2010, there were an estimated 81,734 immigrants living in Washington, D.C.
-Major sources of immigration include El Salvador, Vietnam, and Ethiopia, with a concentration of Salvadorans in the Mount Pleasant neighborhood.
+Major sources of immigration include El Salvador, Ethiopia, Mexico, Guatemala, and China, with a concentration of Salvadorans in the Mount Pleasant neighborhood.

 As of 2010, there were 4,822 same-sex couples in the city, about 2% of total households, according to Williams Institute.
 Legislation authorizing same-sex marriage passed in 2009, and the district began issuing marriage licenses to same-sex couples in March 2010.

-Approximately a third of Washington, D.C., residents were functionally illiterate as of 2007 compared to a national rate of about one in five.
-The city's relatively high illiteracy rate is attributed in part to immigrants who are not proficient in English.
+As of 2007, about one-third of Washington, D.C., residents were functionally illiterate, greater than the national rate of about one-fifth.
+The city's relatively high illiteracy rate is attributed partly to immigrants who are not proficient in English.
 As of 2011, 85% of D.C. residents age 5 and older spoke English at home as a primary language.
 Half of residents had at least a four-year college degree in 2006.
 In 2017, the median household income in D.C. was $77,649; also in 2017, D.C. residents had a personal income per capita of $50,832 (higher than any of the 50 states).
 However, 19% of residents were below the poverty level in 2005, higher than any state except Mississippi.
 In 2019, the poverty rate stood at 14.7%.